AdishAssain/adishassain.github.io/index.md

 At the [Indian Institute of Science Education and Research, Pune](https://www.iiserpune.ac.in/), I have worked on a variety of topics involving resilience and sustainability ranging from to earth systems to socio-ecological systems under [Dr Amit Apte](https://icts.res.in/people/amit-apte).
 I have used mathematical methods and concepts including dynamical systems theory, stability analysis, generalised modelling, and complex networks  in a diverse range of projects.

-The interdisciplinary nature of my work has emphasised the critical role of collaboration in addressing systemic problems, from conceptualisation through to implementation.
-Collaboration is a cornerstone for achieving impactful results, as it fosters a creative and challenging environment where different perspectives can merge and lead to more robust and reliable outcomes.
-Its true strength lies not in the mere interaction of disciplines, but in the profound and transformative connections that emerge from the friction of disparate ideas.
-Conflict, inevitable in such interactions, should not be feared but rather embraced as a catalyst for creative breakthroughs.
-The pursuit of understanding complex systems is a never-ending journey that requires constant exploration and a willingness to challenge our own assumptions.

 I find inspiration in the works of continental philosophers such as Gilles Deleuze.
 In the realm of cultural interests, I appreciate social commentary podcasts, top-class cinema, hip-hop, world music, and pre-modern aesthetics, among others.